-In support of its Request for extended confidential treatment found in Attachment B, DEF asserts that the information in Document No. 03650-2021 is comprised of the fuel and transportation contracts from which the costs in the 423 Report are derived and which contain annual price adjustment provisions.
-DEF asserts that if existing or potential fuel and transportation suppliers were to obtain confidential contract pricing information for a prior reporting month within the currently effective 12-month adjustment period, current pricing information would be disclosed.
-In addition, DEF contends that if contractual pricing information for a reporting month in the previous 12-month adjustment period were to be obtained, the information would be only one adjustment removed from the current price.
+In support of its Request for extended confidential treatment found in Attachment B, DEF asserts that the information in Document No. 01543-2021 is comprised of the fuel and transportation contracts from which the costs in the 423 Report are derived and which contain annual price adjustment provisions.
+DEF asserts that if existing or potential fuel and transportation suppliers were to obtain confidential contract pricing information for a prior reporting month within the currently effective 12-month adjustment period, current pricing information for a reporting month in the previous 12-month adjustment period were to be obtained, the information would be only one adjustment removed from the current price.
 DEF argues that suppliers knowledgeable in the recent escalation experience of their market could readily calculate a reasonably precise estimate of the current price.

-ORDER NO. PSC-2021-0154-CFO-EI DOCKET NO. 20210001-EI PAGE 2
+ORDER NO. PSC-2021-0155-CFO-EI DOCKET NO. 20210001-EI PAGE 2